 Autoimmune Disorders

-Alopecia areata affects approximately 2% of the population
+Prevalence: Alopecia areata affects approximately 2% of the population, with 25% having affected family members.

 Tight hairstyles causing traction and follicle damage